Skip to content

-Learn How to Pronounce Persimmon
+Learn How to Pronounce persimmon

 (Listen to the audio above for the stress and intonation)